Holly Johnson: A Bone in My Flute (1994–2009)

+In the Beginning (2009–2023)

-In August 2009, Johnson presented an hour-long show "In the Beginning" on BBC Radio 2 about the Beatles, whilst he also appeared in the new video for Frankie Goes to Hollywood's "Relax" as the DJ.
+In August 2009, Johnson presented an hour-long show "In the Beginning" on BBC Radio 2 about the Beatles, while he also appeared in the new video for Frankie Goes to Hollywood's "Relax" as the DJ.
 Since then, he has performed The Power of Love twice in Germany, also performing the song at the opening of Life Ball 2011 in Vienna.
 In an interview at the Q Awards, Johnson announced plans for an album of new material.
 In 2010, Johnson performed "Americanos" on German TV, and "Relax" on French TV.
 During February 2011, Johnson joined Jools Holland and his band for a version of the Animals' "The House of the Rising Sun" song, a track that Johnson covered on his Soulstream album.
 In August 2011, he performed a full set live at the Rewind Festival, using a mix of Frankie Goes to Hollywood songs together with some of his solo hits "Americanos", "Heaven's Here" and "Love Train".

+On 5 December 2013, Johnson performed at Save The Children's Christmas Tree Sessions at London's Union Chapel.
+He closed the evening with 'The Power Of Love' accompanied by Gaz Coombes on guitar.
 In May 2014, Johnson announced his first UK solo tour, named "Dancing with No Fear".
 The seven-date tour was preceded by a new solo album, released on 15 September.
 The album, titled Europa, was preceded by a lead single, "Follow Your Heart".

 The second single from Europa, "In And Out Of Love", was released on 4 September 2014 with a special pop promo directed by Chris Shepherd.
 In October 2014 Europa entered the UK Album Chart at # 63, becoming Johnson's first album to chart in the UK since his debut Blast.
 In December 2014, Johnson released a live album, only available as merchandise during the tour and his website titled Unleashed From the Pleasuredome.

 In late 2015, Johnson co-wrote a song with Gary Barlow for the film Eddie The Eagle.
 The song "Ascension" was released in March 2016 as the focus track for the album Fly (songs inspired by the film Eddie The Eagle) and appears on the end credits for the film.
 In 2018, Johnson guest starred throughout the final episode of the British TV series Benidorm.

-In 2021, he appeared in the British TV series Never Mind the Buzzcocks and performed “The Power of Love”.
+In 2021, he appeared in the British TV series Never Mind the Buzzcocks and performed "The Power of Love".
 In 2022, he hosted Pride Not Prejudice on Greatest Hits Radio.